 Both the orchestra and the frons scaenae were adorned with precious marble and statues.

 Roman Villa in Minori

-The This accommodation reflects the type of the villa maritima has two floors with large reception rooms, then split into smaller rooms (in ¹ area west) and thermal environments (in ¹ eastern area), which are still recognizable tepidarium, the caldarium and praefurnium.
+This accommodation reflects the type of the villa maritima on two floors with large reception rooms, then split into smaller rooms (on the West wing) and thermal environments (on the East wing), which are still recognizable tepidarium, calidarium and praefurnium.

-The upper floor, built later, are still a few elements that are not clearly legible, including the stairway on the west side.
+Few elements on the upper floor, built later, are still not clearly legible, including the stairway on the West side.

 The lower floor is rather well preserved.
-Its facilities rely on the hill behind, doing so also a static function, terracing, for the higher ones.
+Its buildings lie on the hill behind, playing also a static function, as terracing, for the higher ones.

-In some areas the decoration is kept in a third style of stucco and the times they are arranged around a large triclinium with nymphaeum (about 70 square meters), with a ceiling decorated with stucco ceilings and patterned ground and the remains of frescoes in the IV style, with beautiful mosaic floors.
+In some areas the decoration in third style and the stucco vaults are still kept: they are arranged around a large triclinium with nymphaeum (about 70 square meters), with a ceiling decorated with stucco ceilings and patterned ground and the remains of frescoes in the IV style, with beautiful mosaic floors.

-Built in the early 1 century AD, the villa, her life has undergone several renovations and remodeling.
+Built in the early first century AD, the villa has undergone several restorations and alterations during its life.